 This bill does not just count someone who provides regular unpaid physical care and support as a caregiver, but also someone who shares an emotional bond with the person receiving care.
 Family members, friends, and neighbours are all specifically mentioned.
 More than one person can be designated as a caregiver for a person receiving care or support services, an important addition to ensure physical, emotional, and spiritual needs can all be met.
 As we said in our policy report, staff in these settings rightly remain professional caregivers, while informal family and community support should satisfy emotional, social, and spiritual needs.

 This proposed bill gives the government of Ontario one year to come up with a plan and requires them to also “safely reintegrate designated caregivers that were excluded because of the COVID-19 pandemic.”
 Along with that, the bill calls for “improve[d] respect for the role of the designated caregiver within congregate care settings and to develop and implement a caregiving strategy in consultation with specified stakeholders.”
 This recognizes what we said in our Elder Care policy report, that family is a “shadow workforce” in these types of settings.
 They are fully capable of being trained in necessary protocols to ensure resident safety and having them trained in this way can be a significant support to formal staff.

-If you live in Ontario, we encourage you to reach out to your MPP and express your support and thankfulness for this bill.
+If you live in Ontario, we encourage you to reach out to your MPP using EasyMail and express your support and thankfulness for this bill.
+Encourage them to do what they can to see to it that this bill is studied in the committee soon.
 If you live in another province, consider sending this draft bill to your provincial representative and asking them to champion something similar in your province.
 One of the recommendations in our recent Elder Care policy report is for exactly this type of policy – a policy that recognizes family or friend caregivers as an essential part of congregate care settings.
 May this bill be a blessing to Ontario and serve as a model to follow across Canada.